 Loss of Interest

 If your parent was always on the go and keeping fit and active, it will naturally be concerning if they begin to lose interest in the things they once loved doing.
-Whether they enjoyed seeing friends, playing a sport or going for walks, if you’re having difficulty getting them out the house, this not only could signal dementia, but depression and neurological disorders like Parkinson’s disease.
+Whether they enjoyed seeing friends, playing a sport, or going for walks, if you’re having difficulty getting them out the house, this not only could signal dementia but depression and neurological disorders like Parkinson’s disease.

 Decline in Mobility

-Inevitably, your parent will begin to suffer with their mobility as they progress through their senior years.
+Inevitably, your parent will begin to suffer from their mobility as they progress through their senior years.
 If they’re unable to perform the most basic of tasks unaided, it may be time to consider a senior living facility San Jose like Belmont Village.
 It can be difficult to see your loved one struggle with their mobility and be uneasy on their feet, so to retain their independence and stay positive, being in a community with 24/7 care will put your mind at ease, knowing they’re in safe hands.
 Should they have a fall, you can be assured they have instant access to medical help.